modern-hobbyist/modern-hobbyist/Planning/Keyboard - Mk. 3/Planning.md

 	- Implemented by overlapping the footprints.
 It will cause some DRC errors, but it should be functional even with an LED.
 Pretty much requires a plate for stability though since the holes will be overlapping and not the proper size all the time.
 - Keycaps:
 	- Need something with a little bit of flexibility for the thumbkeys anyways.
-	- It's pretty much standard ANSI 105, but d
+	- It's pretty much standard ANSI 105, but
 - Case:
 - Layout: